0xDAWS/PSCheckSumUtility/README.md

 -a----        19/04/2021   6:37 PM             24 TestDoc-2.txt
 -a----        19/04/2021   6:37 PM             36 TestDoc-3.txt
 ```
 You can see it contains a directory and three .txt files.
-Directories are not able to be checksums by PSCheckSumUtility, so the script should recognise it as a directory and continue on without any problem.
-Currently there is no way to use PSCheckSumUtility to recursively checksum a directories subdirectories, but should be added in a future release.
+Directories are not able to be hashed by PSCheckSumUtility, so the script should recognise it as a directory and continue on without any problem.

+Note: Currently there is no way to use PSCheckSumUtility to recursively checksum a directories subdirectories, but should be added in a future release.

 ### Checksum a single file, and output to console
 ```